comob-project/snn-sound-localization/Contributing.md

 If you are not already a member of our GitHub organization, GitHub will warn you that "You’re making changes in a project you don’t have write access to."
 Make your edit anyway and click the green "Propose changes" button.
 This will make a Pull Request to our project.
-We will merge it, and add you to our GitHub organization.
+We will merge it, and **add you as a member to our GitHub organization**.

 If you are already a member, you can simply choose "Commit directly to the `main` branch".
 ```